 - Nuts/Bolts/fuses – These are stored in our under storage area.
 Well worth the money!
-Very good quality and helps keeps you really organized.
+Very good quality and helps keep you really organized.

 Magma nesting pot set – Ok RVers … these right here will change you!
 We had the hardest time making this purchase because of the price, and after over a year on the road, I couldn’t be happier with these pans.
 My only complaint is they didn’t somehow incorporate a pancake pan.
 Ha Ha Keep in mind, there are two kinds of these pans.
 The ones we got were the exact link I sent.
 They are the non-stick ones.
 I do not have an induction cooktop but they do make these compatible with an induction cooktop if that’s what you have.
 Make sure you buy the ones that best suit you.
 You will not regret this purchase.
 Best pans we’ve ever owned, and take up such a small amount of space.

 De-humidifier – I never would have thought I needed this!
 Never!
 Our goals were to spend our time in 70* year-round.
 Well, the first time it rained for 5 days straight, our pictures were falling off the wall and we had so much moisture on the inside of our windows, it was literally dripping.
 Of everything we bought for our RV, this was one of the top things I have enjoyed having.
 It really makes living in a small space more comfortable when it’s humid outside.
 This is the one we bought.
 It works very well and has been very easy to store when we aren’t using it.